Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Discussion of assumptions

-In fact, we can construct a bounded supported $G_\theta$ which approximate $G$ with any accuracy.
-To prove this, we need an improved version of universal approximation property of the ReLU network from \cite{Chen2020}: \begin{lemma}[Lemma 10 in \cite{Chen2020}] For any $\epsilon>0$, there exists a ReLU network architecture $\hat f$ on $\mR^m$ such that for any 1-Lipschitz function $f$ defined on $[0,1]^m$ with $f(0)=0$, we have $\|f-\hat f\|_{\infty}\leq \epsilon$.
-Moreover, $\hat f$ is $10d$-Lipschitz. \end{lemma}
+In fact, we can construct a compactly supported $G_\theta$ that approximates $G$ to any accuracy $\epsilon_{\rm score}$ and has support size $R$ of logarithmic order in $\epsilon_{\rm score}^{-1}$.
+To prove this, we need an improved version of the universal approximation property of ReLU networks from \citet{Chen2020}: \begin{lemma}[Lemma 10 in \citet{Chen2020}] For any $\epsilon>0$, there exists a ReLU network architecture on $\mR^m$ such that, for every scalar-valued 1-Lipschitz function $f$ on $[0,1]^m$ with $f(0)=0$, some realization $\hat f$ of that architecture satisfies $\|f-\hat f\|_{\infty}\leq \epsilon$.
+Moreover, $\hat f$ is $10m$-Lipschitz with respect to the infinity norm.
+The scalar-valued statement can be applied coordinatewise to vector-valued targets. \end{lemma}